exercism/scala/exercises/shared/tests.md

 # Tests

-To run the tests simply run the command `sbt test` in the exercise's directory.
+To run the tests, run the command `sbt test` in the exercise's directory.
 See the [tests page](https://exercism.io/tracks/scala/tests) for more information.

 ## Skipped tests